-Maintaining environmental quality is a pressing task for the 21st century.
-Improvement in environmental quality is an official goal of the US government, as articulated in Healthy People 2010.
-This goal (number 8, Environmental Health) is formatted as follows: "Promote health for all through a healthy environment."1(p55) A list of environmental objectives is shown in Table 1-1.
-Note that Healthy People 2020, which will provide updated objectives, was not available as of this writing.
+Improvement in environmental quality is an official goal of the US government, as articulated in Healthy People 2020.
+This goal (number 8, Environmental Health) is formatted as follows: "Promote health for all through a healthy environment."1 A list of environmental objectives is shown in TABLE 1.1.